livecycle/preevy/README.md

 - 🎨 **Hassle-free Design Reviews**: Designers can verify implementation independently, minimizing interruptions.

-- 🚀 **Parallel E2E Tests**: Use external test agents against preview environments expedite the testing process.
+- 🚀 **Parallel E2E Tests**: Use external test agents against preview environments to expedite the testing process.

 - 💡 **Streamlined Feedback Cycle**: Preview environments let your team engage with and feedback on new features early in the pipeline.